A quick intro to Clair:

 I remember waking up from so many seizures saying “now I have to start all over“ and no one helping me at that moment could understand.
 They see the end of that seizure as their goal, that I am “better” when I am fully conscious and physically recovered.
 But for me the seizure itself is less important, it’s the huge set back in seizure freedom that it represents that hurts more.

-No one really understands this concept until you are counting down the days to that magical seizure-free year when you get your driving licence back and suddenly don’t seem such a risk to everyone around you.
+No one really understands this concept until you are counting down the days to that magical seizure-free year when you get your driving license back and suddenly don’t seem such a risk to everyone around you.

 But what does seizure freedom really feel like?
 Is it the ultimate goal?
 Does life just return to normal?
 I hate to shatter the dream but unfortunately, it’s not quite that easy.

 Please don’t get me wrong seizure freedom is amazing, being able to drive again, being able to apply for jobs without having a huge occupational health interrogation, not having to worry about having a seizure every day.
-These things are amazing, and I am so thankful that currently I am four years seizure free.
+These things are amazing, and I am so thankful that currently, I am four years seizure free.

 But I have been two and half year’s seizure free before and then a tonic-clonic seizure has stolen all that happiness.
 And the longer you go seizure free the more choices you have to make that will be shattered if you do have a seizure.